 By definition, elevated AFP levels preclude a diagnosis of a seminomatous GCT (See Table 16-1).
 Significantly elevated AFP levels are diagnostic for NSGCT, even when the orchiectomy specimen reveals seminoma only.
 Importantly, false or borderline elevations, which are discussed below, must be taken into account when deciding whether to classify a pure seminoma orchiectomy tumour as a seminoma or NSGCT, or when making a determination on the presence or absence of occult metastases based on STMs only.
-In some cases of seminoma with hepatic metastases where liver regeneration is taking place, AFP levels may be elevated.
-Multiple cases of pure seminoma with marginally elevated AFP (typically <20 ng/mL) are reported in the literature, emphasizing the importance of familiarity with STM interpretation in GCT management.
+In some cases of seminoma with hepatic metastases where liver regeneration is taking place, AFP levels may be elevated.16 Multiple cases of pure seminoma with marginally elevated AFP (typically <20 ng/mL) are reported in the literature, emphasizing the importance of familiarity with STM interpretation in GCT management.17 α -Fetoprotein is produced in the majority of yolk sac tumours, also known as endodermal sinus tumours, and it can also be measured in the serum of patients with teratomatous or embryonal carcinoma elements (See Table 16-1).
+In pure immature teratoma specimens, AFP might be elevated due to gastrointestinal or liver elements within the tumour.14 AFP level elevation and degree of elevation is related to clinical stage, with an elevated AFP in 10% to 20% of stage 1 tumours and in up to 40% to 60% of patients with metastatic disease.12

-16.2.4 $\alpha$ -Fetoprotein in nonseminomatous germ cell tumour
+16.2.4 α -Fetoprotein in nonseminomatous germ cell tumour